 - Vadim Kaloshin: Arnold diffusion, celestial mechanics, hamiltonian PDEs, KAM theory, smooth dynamics, stochastic dynamics

-- Jim Yorke: applied mathematics, chaotic dynamics, smooth dynamics
+- Jim Yorke (research professor): applied mathematics, chaotic dynamics, smooth dynamics

-Dynamics at UMD is intrinsically wide ranging, and even within the mathematics department the interest area goes beyond the above list, for example in the work of the geometers William Goldman (ergodic theory on moduli spaces), Karin Melnick (group actions on manifolds), and Scott Wolpert (dynamics of the Weil-Petersson flow).
+Dynamics at UMD is intrinsically wide ranging, and even within the mathematics department the interest area goes beyond the above list, for example in the work of Mark Freidlin and Leonid Koralov (random perturbations of dynamical systems), William Goldman (ergodic theory on moduli spaces), Karin Melnick (group actions on manifolds), and Scott Wolpert (dynamics of the Weil-Petersson flow).